2022 GLOBAL REPORTING INITIATIVE ISSUE BRIEF

 This approach allows us to better understand our suppliers’ overall sustainability performance, thereby increasing transparency throughout our supply chain.

 We are in the process of improving our vendor model in Power BI to track additional characteristics of our vendors, such as minority-owned, women-owned, and local suppliers.
 This aligns with our Inclusion and Diversity goals.
 We have been actively developing our supplier diversity program and continue to baseline diversity spend and implementing focused strategies to drive improvement.
-Recent milestones include:
+We increased our 2018-2019 diversity spend by over $2M and created a multi-year plan to improve diversity spend and visibility including:

 As a supplier to grocery stores and other customers, we recognize the importance of our own role in other companies’ supply chains, which is why we are active participants in multiple customer questionnaires, surveys, and audits.
 In 2019, our Tillamook and Boardman manufacturing facilities conducted their social and ethical compliance audit through the Supplier Ethical Data Exchange (Sedex) standard, with a Sedex Members Ethical Trade Audit (SMETA).
 The audit assessed employee satisfaction and comfort, along with site safety.
 As a result, our Tillamook facility’s overall performance in the SMETA audit was comparable to the top 10% of companies audited.
 Our Boardman facility also produced positive SMETA audit results.